tuliodalcol/MoviesData_omdb/README.md

 ### 4. Monitoring

-A `Logs.txt` file will be created in the project directory with information of the last time the script ran.
+A `logs.txt` file will be created in the project directory with information of the last time the script ran.